CertHE Performance & Theatre Making

 All Fourth Monkey students are also required at all times to maintain high levels of professional conduct regarding attendance, promptness and preparation which is expected and compulsory.

-Our training is informed by industry research, development and relevance.
-Structures, modules and assessments can periodically change as part of the training curriculum enhancement and review.
-Up to date module and assessment information is made available to all students upon completion of enrolment with both Fourth Monkey and Falmouth University, the Accrediting Partner for the CertHE course.
+Fourth Monkey professional vocational training courses are informed by industry research, development and relevance.
+Structures, modules and assessments may periodically change as part of the training curriculum enhancement and review.
+Up to date module and assessment information is made available to all students upon completion of enrolment with both Fourth Monkey and Falmouth University.

 EU & International Students